Reydenge/Reydenge/README.md

 <h2 align = "center"> Beginer Java developer </h2>

-🌱 I’m currently studing in the Hexlet courses in the «Java Developer» Program.
+🌱 I’m currently studying in the Hexlet courses in the «Java Developer» Program.

 👨‍💻 I’m currently searching an internship or a Junior Java Developer vacancy.